 C. Enteric-Coated Tablets:

-If the tablet has a soluble external coating, emerge the basket in the water at room temperature for 5 minutes.
+If the tablet has a soluble external coating, submerge the basket in the water at room temperature for 5 minutes.
 Suspend the assembly in the beaker containing 0.1M hydrochloric acid and operate with the disc for 120 minutes; remove the assembly from the liquid.
 No tablet shows signs of cracks that would allow the escape of the contents of this integration, apart from fragments of the coating.

-Replace the liquid in the beaker with mixed phosphate buffer ph 6.8 at a disc to each tube and operate the apparatus for a further 60 minutes.
+Replace the liquid in the beaker with mixed phosphate buffer pH 6.8 at a disc to each tube and operate the apparatus for a further 60 minutes.
 Remove the assembly from the liquid.
 The tablets pass the test if all six have disintegrated.

 D. Dispersible and Soluble Tablets: